EGI-Federation/documentation/content/en/users/tutorials/oidc-agent-fedcloudclient-terraform/_index.md

-The `curl` call in the `cloud-init.yaml` configuration below, will register the IP of the virtual machine in the DNS zone managed using the [EGI Dynamic DNS service](https://nsupdate.fedcloud.eu/), allowing to access the virtual machine using a fully qualified host name and allowing to retrieve a [Let's Encrypt certificate](https://letsencrypt.org/).
+The `curl` call in the `cloud-init.yaml` configuration below, will register the IP of the virtual machine in the DNS zone managed using the [EGI Dynamic DNS service](https://nsupdate.fedcloud.eu/), allowing to access the virtual machine using a fully qualified hostname and allowing to retrieve a [Let's Encrypt certificate](https://letsencrypt.org/).

 > Please look at the